AlejandroRepo/WOHMakerEV/README.md

 Known issues:

-    [Minor] Loading an .ito with a Curse, Injury or Ally reward type will not update the text on the combobox accordingly.
-    [Minor] Even if option A is set as "story" by default, it will allow user to access the "failure" tab until refreshed.
+    [Minor]

 TO DO:

-    Polish the UI.
-Make it rezisable and adjust better to different resolutions.
+    Make UI rezisable and adjust better to different resolutions.
     Make it so sta/rea/doom/funds rewards take only integers as value.
     Implement new features as they are being provided by the game.
     Provide a proper windows executable.